-'Oh-h!'
-She looked at me over again.
-'Will you just - What was your name?'
+"Oh-h-" She looked at me over again.
+"Will you just-what was your name?"
 She vanished.
-In a moment Meyer Wolfshiem stood solemnly in the doorway, holding out both hands.
-He drew me into his office, remarking in a reverent voice that it was a sad time for all of us, and offered me a cigar.

-'My memory goes back to when first I met him,' he said.
-'A young major just out of the army and covered over with medals he got in the war.
+In a moment Meyer Wolfshiem stood in the doorway, his face very solemn, holding out both hands.
+He drew me into his office, remarking in a reverent voice that it was a sad time for all of us and offered me a cigar.
+"My memory goes back to when first I met him," he said.
+"A young major just out of the army and covered over with medals he got in the war.
 He was so hard up he had to keep on wearing his uniform because he couldn't buy some regular clothes.
-First time I saw him was when he came into Winebrenner's poolroom at Forty-third Street and asked for a job.
+First time I saw him was when he come into Winebrenner's poolroom at Forty-third Street and asked for a job.
 He hadn't eat anything for a couple of days.
-"Come on have some lunch with me," I said.
-He ate more than four dollars' worth of food in half an hour.'

-'Did you start him in business?'
+'Come on have some lunch with me,' I sid.
+He ate more than four dollars' worth of food in half an hour."
+"Did you start him in business?"
 I inquired.